-So, I know a good fair few of the regular readers here at The Creative Curator are proper into their sewing.
+So, I know a that a lot of my regular readers here at The Creative Curator are proper into their sewing.
 They know what they’re doing and how they’re doing it.

 Their main concerns are fit issues and creative pattern making.
 And I am all over that!